Hero image

 (0)

-This is a fully scaffolded lesson exploring the second batch four key concepts of the IBDP Global Politics course; Human Rights, Justice, Liberty and Equality.
-There are five tasks all together, with all resources provided.
+This is a fully scaffolded lesson exploring the third batch of four key concepts of the IBDP Global Politics course; Development, Globalisation, Inequality and Sustainability.
+There are six tasks altogether, with all resources provided.
 Very discussion based, so should take at least two hour long lessons.
-The lesson starts with putting students into groups to complete basic Lord of the Flies tasks where they set up their own society.
-The class then examines the concepts through a number of issues, such as China and the Uyghurs, Gun Rights in the USA, and Migrant Labour in Qatar.
+The lesson starts with a discussion of what the Titanic represented before it sunk, through both picture and a brief text analysis.
+There is then a task where the students consider life chances of various groups of people, ranking them in terms of who has excellent or poor life chances.
+The class then examines the concepts through a number of issues, such as migrant workers, climate change, before considering what is a developed society.
+The students then complete a task to explore the links between the concepts.
 This lesson is good to go as soon as your download it, and the lesson is easily adaptable and editable as there is no branding or fancy gimmicks on the slides.
 It will transfer easily to Teams, Google or any other online format.
 The Word Doc for students to work on a PPT to guide the lesson and provoke discussion.

 Global Politics: Globalisation